-By ordinance, the City Council declares a snow emergency when snow has accumulated to at least two inches.
-The snow emergency will be in effect until all snow has been cleared from city streets and parking lots.
-The City will notify several media sources and provide as much advance notice to the public as possible as to when a snow emergency will be declared.
+Under City Ordinance 10.40.080, the City Council declares a snow emergency when snow has accumulated to at least two inches.
+Snow emergencies are in effect until all snow has been cleared from City streets and parking lots.
+The objective is to finish plowing within 10 to 12 hours after cessation of snowfall.

-During a snow emergency, all vehicles must be removed from city streets and public parking lots until snow plowing operations are complete.
+During a snow emergency, all vehicles must be removed from City streets and public parking lots until snow plowing operations are complete.

 To determine if a snow emergency has been declared, please do the following: